familyfriendlymikey/blender-vse/README.md

 - I have renders set to go to the image editor instead of a separate window.
 - I set undo tree to really far.
 - `Shift z` to interactive cut.
+- `Middle Mouse 4/5` move to beginning and end of strip.

 ## Masking
 - Strip mask.